gauravghatge/SNAKEY/README.md

 # SNAKEY

 traditional snake game implemented with custom menu and interactive visuals.
-Looking forward for suggestions to add new features
+Looking forward for suggestions and collaborations to add new features